 How can China achieve common prosperity, according to President Xi?
 It is about growth and distribution.
 Growth is self-explanatory.
 However, if distribution and opportunities are unequal, that presents obstacles to wealth.
 China wants to give more resources to low-income earners, preventing them from sinking back into poverty.

 The common prosperity policy puts pressure on regulators to take actions against big tech companies who have benefited from their monopoly position for decades in China.
 Platform companies like the ride-sharing app Didi increase employment, but also have been a factor in increasing income inequality: many argue Didi drivers are underpaid in wages and benefits, and in May of 2021 the State News Agency Xinhua accused Didi of an unfair payment structure for its drivers.

-The stated ultimate goal of President Xi’s campaign is to create more equitable opportunities for competition, decrease inequality in distributions, and allow middle-income small business owners to thrive.
+The stated ultimate goal of President Xi’s campaign is to create more equitable opportunities for competition.
+It is also intended to decrease inequality in distributions, and allow middle-income small business owners to thrive.
 In practice, this has meant putting strict limitations on the growth of China’s most successful companies.
 As of yet it is unclear whether cracking down on companies like Didi will result in more opportunities for competitors, or in greater distribution of wealth.

 The Chinese government may seem to be negatively targeting big tech companies with antitrust and data protection rules.
 But the tech sector is clearly a strategic priority for China, and it will continue to grow.
-China’s policies have so far been moderately successful in influencing market competitiveness (e.g. Tencent has now started unblocking rivals’ content on WeChat, and Alibaba is now integrating Tencent’s WeChat Pay on some of its apps).
+China’s policies have so far been moderately successful in influencing market competitiveness.
+(Tencent has started unblocking rivals’ content on WeChat, and Alibaba is integrating Tencent’s WeChat Pay on some of its apps).